India: Five killed during West Bengal election violence | DW | 10.04.2021

 Five people were killed on Saturday in fresh election bloodshed in the Indian state of West Bengal, including four shot dead by paramilitary troops, officials said.

-West Bengal, which lies in eastern India, has seen thousands of people killed during decades of political unrest, and the current state election campaign has also been violent.
+West Bengal, which lies in eastern India, has seen thousands of people killed during decades of political unrest.
+The current state election campaign continues this violence.

 The latest example of this occurred in the northern district of Coochbehar, some 700 kilometers (450 miles) north of Kolkata.
 The incident came as hundreds of people surrounded troops guarding a polling station.